 Get your garden tools in tip-top shape before the planting season gets in full swing.
 Give them a good wipe down and inspect for rust on the tool heads.

 If your tools have wooden handles and are showing signs of splits and cracks, rub them down with boiled linseed oil.
-See this article for more tips on garden tool care.

 Turn Your Compost